OpenCMISS/documentation/data_format/fieldml_05.rst

 The following gives a quick introduction to the objects making up the FieldML 0.5 data model, suitable for explaining how it is used in OpenCMISS.
 More detailed information can be found in `this paper <https://link.springer.com/article/10.1007/s11517-013-1097-7>`_.

 FieldML is designed to have a minimal set of constructs from which models can be build.
-Its avoids complex high-level objects such as *elements* which may be familiar in modelling codes, instead declaring sets of labels for such objects, and interchanging all of their attributes as maps from labels to values, in the same way that fields are mapped to model domains.
+It avoids complex high-level objects such as *elements* which may be familiar in modelling codes, instead declaring sets of labels for such objects, and interchanging all of their attributes as maps from labels to values, in the same way that fields are mapped to model domains.
 This not only makes for a simpler data model and library but typically makes the serialisation much smaller because:

 1. Optional attributes are only output if used.